 The PWMF function generates the PWM signals.
 The PWMMDC function controls two PWMF functions, two PWM phases, and does not generate any drive signal.
-The PWMMDC can be executed even on an eTPU channel not connected to an output pin (channels 16 to 32).
+The PWMMDC can be executed even on an eTPU channel not connected to an output pin.